 In the Upper Sixth, most students will continue with three subjects to A Level examination in the summer, some will continue with four.
 No public examinations are taken during the Summer Term of the Lower Sixth Year.

-Should you require any further information, please contact the relevant Head of Department, the Head of Sixth Form or the Director of Studies for assistance.
+Should you require any further information, please contact the relevant Head of Department or the Head of Sixth Form for assistance.

 A LEVEL COURSES AVAILABLE